Elon Musk's Twitter bans CNN, NYT, WaPo journalists without explanation - KTVZ

 A New York Times spokesperson called the mass bans “questionable and unfortunate,” adding: “Neither The Times nor Ryan have received any explanation about why this occurred.
 We hope that all of the journalists’ accounts are reinstated and that Twitter provides a satisfying explanation for this action.”

-That tweet is likely what ran afoul of Twitter’s rules.
-In his quest to rid Twitter of @ElonJet, Musk introduced new policies banning accounts that track people’s live locations.

-Musk also blocked any account from linking to such information, as Mastodon did by linking to the account on its platform.
+The @ElonJet account, which had amassed more than 500,000 followers, was permanently suspended Wednesday after Twitter introduced a set of new policies banning accounts that track people’s live locations.
+Musk also blocked any account linking to such information.
+Previously, there were no location sharing-related restrictions on Twitter.

-The move comes after Musk reinstated previous Twitter rule-breakers and stopped enforcing the platform’s policies prohibiting Covid-19 misinformation.
+The changes came after Musk reinstated previous Twitter rule-breakers and stopped enforcing the platform’s policies prohibiting Covid-19 misinformation.

-Several of the journalists banned Thursday had covered the ban of the Mastodon account, and highlighted the irony of Musk’s self-purported mission to advance free speech.

-“Free speech is when the world’s second-richest man threatens legal action against a 20-year-old college student for sharing publicly available data he doesn’t like,” Harwell tweeted before his account was taken down, referring to Jack Sweeney, the college student who runs @ElonJet.

 “I do think this is very important for the potential chilling impact this can have for freelance journalists, independent journalists around the world, particularly those who cover Elon Musk’s other companies, like Tesla and SpaceX,” O’Sullivan told CNN Thursday after his account was suspended.